Close

 After deciding to implement Atlassian, the DevOps team took the lead on SOM’s migration and configured the solution to work for all three IT functions: DevOps (which runs all backend systems), Client Services (which serves Yale SOM’s community of students, faculty, and other end users), and Media Services (which handles audio/visual technology for the school’s new, state-of-the-art building).

-As for their own team, DevOps developed ticketing systems and workflows that integrated Jira Software, Jira Service Management, and Slack to support the full development lifecycle, including software development, bug tracking, issue management, asset management and service requests from the community (which DevOps also handles).
+As for their own team, DevOps developed ticketing systems and workflows that integrated Jira, Jira Service Management, and Slack to support the full development lifecycle, including software development, bug tracking, issue management, asset management and service requests from the community (which DevOps also handles).
 Over time, they’ve also implemented dozens of Marketplace Apps (including Automation for Jira, and Gliffy Diagram for Confluence) that they say SOM can’t live without.

 For example, IT developed a solution for instant classroom tech support by using the Automation for Jira app to connect Jira Service Management and Slack.
 Whenever a student or presenter touches the “Help” button on a room’s A/V control panel, a Jira Service Management ticket is automatically created and a Slack message is posted in the Media Services channel so a team member can respond immediately.
 The NextUpAI bot allows employees to assign someone to work on the request and make comments, log time, and transition the issue, all in Slack.